Last updated on October 31st, 2024 at 11:42 am

 3. “Presente De Natal” — João Gilberto

 The beauty of Brazilian Christmas music is the way it includes elements of jazz and other styles to create something unique.
-João Gilberto’s “Presente De Natal” (“Christmas Gift”) is an iconic holiday song and a great example of this style.
+João Gilberto’s “Presente De Natal” (“Christmas Gift”) is an iconic song for christmas celebrations, and a great example of this style.

 With a soothing jazz instrumental and lyrics that tell the story of a special someone being the only Christmas gift you need, this is a great choice for a more laid-back, romantic Brazilian carol.
 Listening to it each year at Christmas time is a true holiday treat.